Philogyny: Classical Greece

-Hypatia (born c.
-350–370; died 415 AD) was a Hellenistic Neoplatonist philosopher, astronomer, and mathematician, who lived in Alexandria, Egypt, then part of the Eastern Roman Empire.
-She was a prominent thinker of the Neoplatonic school in Alexandria where she taught philosophy and astronomy.
-Although preceded by Pandrosion, another Alexandrine female mathematician, she is the first female mathematician whose life is reasonably well recorded.
-Hypatia was renowned in her own lifetime as a great teacher and a wise counselor.
-During the Middle Ages, Hypatia was co-opted as a symbol of Christian virtue and scholars believe she was part of the basis for the legend of Saint Catherine of Alexandria.
-During the Age of Enlightenment, she became a symbol of opposition to Catholicism.
-In the nineteenth century, European literature, especially Charles Kingsley's 1853 novel Hypatia, romanticized her as "the last of the Hellenes".
-In the twentieth century, Hypatia became seen as an icon for women's rights and a precursor to the feminist movement.

-Cicero reports the word could be used in Greek philosophy to denote being overly fond of women, which was considered a disease along with misogyny.

 Christian Groes-Green has argued that the conceptual content of philogyny must be developed as an alternative to the concept of misogyny.
 Criticizing R.W.
 Connell's theory of hegemonic masculinities he shows how philogynous masculinities play out among youth in Maputo, Mozambique.

 Etymology

 Philogyny comes from philo- (loving) and Greek gynē (woman).
-The parallel Greek-based terms with respect to men (males) are philandry for "fondness towards men" and misandry for "hatred of men".
+The parallel Greek-based terms with respect to men (males) are philandry for "fondness of men" and misandry for "hatred of men".
 Parallel terms for humanity generally are philanthropy and misanthropy.

+Psychological impact

+Internalised philogyny

+Women who experience internalized philogyny may express it through amplifying the value of women, trusting women, and disbelieving gender bias in favor of men.
+A common manifestation of internalized philogyny is a sense of well being and safety.
+The belief of the love and admiration of women diminishes lateral violence.

+Safety and cooperation

+Philogyny has taken shape as sexual liberation.

+Philogynist attitudes lead to the physical, sexual, and emotional safety of gender nonconforming boys in childhood.